LightCoder1/BlingLight/README.md

 # Hi there 👋

-My name is Alan, my NickName is Light, im
+My Name is Alan, my NickName is Light, my main programming language is python